 - Share details of your social media pages so that potential customers can keep up to date with your company and your services.

-- Include a QR code which leads people to your website—this tactic is also great for bridging the gap between the digital and print advertising worlds.
+- Include a QR code that leads people to your website—this tactic is also great for bridging the gap between the digital and print advertising worlds.

 5. Have an effective distribution strategy in place

 Just imagine the scenario — you’ve spent a lot of time creating a perfect leaflet that clearly gets across your brand’s message.
-Unfortunately, the leaflets then fail to offer much benefit to your company as they aren’t put in front of your target audience.
+Unfortunately, the leaflets then fail to offer many benefits to your company as they aren’t put in front of your target audience.